TYPO3-Documentation/render-guides/Documentation/Developer/Directory-structure.rst

 The ``bin`` directory contains the executable scripts for the project.
 The file in there is needed for the phar build.

-The ``fixtures-local`` directory contains the fixtures for local development tests.

 The ``packages`` directory contains the TYPO3-specific extensions.
 The ``typo3-docs-theme`` extension contains the theme for the documentation, and TYPO3-specific directives.